 As designers, we believe we have a responsibility to meet the needs of both human and non human organisms and the design thinking of the planet first!

 Our aim is to create new, unexpected caring relationships for our wardrobes and raise awareness of the oportunites for rethinking or relationship to living organisms – small or large!

 The challenge is to merge biotech and fashion, demonstrating innovation in materials, technologies, and digital fabrication and mutating the concept of wearables to a human-microorganism symbiosis.

 Future Wardrobe is a living garment for interspecies connection.
 The garment speculates on a future where our wardrobes incorporate habitable space for other than human organisms – in this case, microalgae, alongside humans.
 The “future” feature is a biome where the algae can interact with the wearer, through movement, sound, and environment.

 The garment showcases algae’s potential for bio-remediation, creating fully local, non-toxic hydrophobic materials, yarns and colorful dyes.
 This is part of a planet first approach to design, minimizing negative impacts on people, place, and non-human organisms.

 LARA CAMPOS (Spain)

 Textile artist, designer and biomaterials researcher, blurring boundaries between materials, technology, and biology.
 She believes that design can open space for dialogue between humans and other living beings, enriching respect and coexistence.

-CATHERINE EUALE (United Kingdom)
+CATHERINE EUALE (Spain)

 Textile artist (and activist) focused on natural material exploration, sparking dialogues between humans and non-human organisms, and advocating for planet-centric design.
 Her work aims to merge cloth with earth and mirror the deep relation with the “other” – people, planet, animals, and the interconnected web of being.